canonall/Translator-KMM/README.md

   - [Test runner](https://developer.android.com/jetpack/androidx/releases/test)
   - [Test rules](https://developer.android.com/jetpack/androidx/releases/test)

-In the shared module, only the libraries written in Kotlin are allowed to use.
-For example Retrofit is not compatible for the shared module.
+*In the shared module, only libraries written in Kotlin are allowed to be used.
+For example, Retrofit is not compatible with the shared module.*

 ## Architecture :straight_ruler:

-The app is built with MVI pattern.
-Here, we have a shared viewmodel that holds the business logic.
-Thanks to the KMM, we implement the viewmodel once in common code and use it both in Android and iOS platforms.
-Optionally, wrapper viewmodels are created for Android and in iOS to make the use of coroutine scopes easier.
+The app is built using the MVI pattern.
+Here, we have a shared ViewModel that holds the business logic.
+Thanks to KMM, we implement the ViewModel once in the common code and use it on both the Android and iOS platforms.
+Optionally, wrapper ViewModels are created for Android and iOS to make the use of coroutine scopes easier.

 ### MVI (Model-View-Intent)